Devizes to Westminster International Canoe Marathon: Cancellations and abandoned races

-In 2000 heavy rainfall had brought the River Thames up to flood levels with fast flowing water.
+In 2000, heavy rainfall had brought the River Thames up to flood levels with fast-flowing water.
 A number of crews found the conditions on the Thames challenging, especially during the darkness of night-time for the non-stop crews.
-After an incident at Old Windsor wier the race committee took the decision to abandon the race.
-As some teams had already reached Teddington (and were waiting to access the tidal stretch) when the decision was made, they decided (against the race organisers instructions) to remove their race numbers and carry on unofficially to Westminster.
+After an incident at Old Windsor weir, the race committee took the decision to abandon the race.
+As some teams had already reached Teddington (and were waiting to access the tidal stretch) when the decision was made, they decided (against the race organisers' instructions) to remove their race numbers and carry on unofficially to Westminster.

-In 2001, along with a large number of events in the UK, the race could not take place due to a nationwide outbreak of Foot-and-mouth disease restricting unnecessary access to the countryside (and thus large parts of the course).
+In 2001, along with a large number of events in the UK, the race could not take place due to a nationwide outbreak of foot-and-mouth disease restricting unnecessary access to the countryside (and thus large parts of the course).

-In 2016 Storm Katie brought storm force winds to London on Easter Monday meant that a decision was made to cancel the last day of the staged race and the results were based on the times taken to reach Thames Young Mariners.
-Finishers medals were awarded to those that reached this point and certificates issued marked "shortened course".
-This decision didn't impact the non-stop race, which had already finished on Easter Sunday.
+In 2016, Storm Katie brought storm force winds to London on Easter Monday and a decision was made to cancel the last day of the staged race; the results were based on the times taken to reach Thames Young Mariners.
+Finishers' medals were awarded to those that reached this point and certificates issued marked "shortened course".
+This decision did not affect the non-stop race, which had already finished on Easter Sunday.

-In 2018 heavy rainfall prior to the Easter weekend and throughout Good Friday once again brought the River Thames up to flood levels with fast flowing water.
-The race committee initially made a decision that no night-time paddling should occur on the Thames, but with conditions worsening then decided that all classes would finish at Reading (Wokingham Canoe Club at Dreadnaught Reach).
-No finishers medals were issued and certificates were marked with "shortened course".
+In 2018, heavy rainfall prior to the Easter weekend and throughout Good Friday again brought the River Thames up to flood levels with fast-flowing water.
+The race committee initially ruled that no night-time paddling should occur on the Thames, but after conditions worsened they decided that all classes would finish at Reading (Wokingham Canoe Club at Dreadnought Reach).
+No finishers' medals were issued and certificates were marked "shortened course".